Abstract

 Background: Airway hyperresponsiveness (AHR) and eosinophilia are hallmarks of persistent asthma.

-Results: 21 patients completed 12 weeks with Benra at end point at week 12.
-Mean (SEM) age was 53 (4) years, FEV1 80.2 (4.1) %, ICS dose 1895 (59)μg, n=12 on LAMA, n=13 on LTRA.
-Improvement in AHR was significant by 8 weeks with a mean 2.1 DD (95%CI 1.0, 3.3; p<0.01) change in PD10 at week 12, while mean changes in ACQ and mini-AQLQ were significant by week 2 and sustained over 12 weeks both exceeding the minimal important difference.
-Peripheral blood eosinophils were depleted by 2 weeks (439 to 6 cells/μl).
-No significant improvements occurred in lung function after 12 weeks.
-Domiciliary peak flow and symptoms were also improved with Benra.
+Results: Twenty-one patients completed 12 weeks’ benralizumab therapy at the end point at week 12.
+Mean (SEM) age was 53 (4) years, and FEV 1 80.2% (4.1%) inhaled corticosteroid dose was 1895 (59) μg, with 12 receiving long-acting muscarinic antagonist and 13 leukotriene receptor antagonists.
+Improvement in AHR was significant by 8 weeks, with a mean 2.1 DD (95% confidence interval 1.0, 3.3; P <.01) change in PD 10 at week 12, while mean changes in asthma control questionnaire and mini-asthma quality of life questionnaire were significant by week 2 and sustained over 12 weeks, both exceeding the minimal important difference.
+Peripheral blood eosinophils were depleted by 2 weeks (439 to 6 cells/μL).
+No significant improvement occurred in lung function after 12 weeks.
+Domiciliary peak flow and symptoms also improved with benralizumab.

-Conclusion: Eosinophil depletion results in clinically meaningful attenuated AHR in severe uncontrolled asthma patients
+Conclusion: Eosinophil depletion results in clinically meaningful attenuated AHR in severe uncontrolled asthma patients.

 Original language | English |